-Top Safe & Eco-Friendly Baby Products 2023 Gear Guide
+Top Safe Eco-Friendly Baby Products Gear Guide

-You’re probably here because you care about giving your child the healthiest start possible.
+You’re here because you care about giving your child the healthiest start possible.
 If you’re like us, you’re concerned about the chemicals in the items we use every day.
 Why are they there in the first place?
 And especially when it comes to baby gear?

-Our team has been through every stage of baby and childhood, and we’ve been putting together an annual gear guide for 12 years now.
+Our team has been through every stage of baby and childhood, and we’ve been putting together an annual gear guide for 13 years now.
 We also reach out to industry leaders, safety experts, and fellow parents to create these lists of all the things we loved having and wished we’d had for our little ones.

 So, whether you’re creating your baby registry or just shopping for a safe baby shower gift, you’ll always find our newest picks for safe, non-toxic baby gear here.
 We search high and low for the safest, most convenient and non-toxic and eco-friendly baby products to save you the guess work.